 What is the recommended level of medical cover post-EHIC?

-The advice from travel insurers has always been to take out a policy, even while the EHIC is still in effect.
+The advice from travel insurers has always been to take out a policy, even while the EHIC is still in effect - which it should be until the end of 2020.
 This is because travel insurance covers you for costs such as repatriation, should you require it.
 It also offers you cover for things like cancellations and lost luggage.

 After the EHIC becomes unavailable to UK citizens, Stuart Lloyd, spokesperson for Columbus Direct Travel Insurance says: “There is no expectation that medical costs will get close to the sort of charges seen in America.
 Also, generally the cost of repatriation from within the EU is less expensive than for those customers travelling further afield.
 On that basis, it’s reasonable to assume that at the moment £1m of medical expenses cover should be more than adequate.”

 Katherine Atkinson, CEO of Safer Tourism says: “Far too many travellers have found themselves with huge medical bills costs because they assumed the European Health Insurance Card would provide the same level of medical treatment and care they would receive in the UK.
 It doesn’t.